464 Rhyperior

 PvP Moveset Explanation

-Smack Down or Mud Slap + Rock Wrecker* and Surf or Superpower
+Mud Slap + Rock Wrecker* and Breaking Swipe

 PvP Rating Explanation